01-edu/public/subjects/devops/cloud-design/audit/README.md

 ##### Evaluate monitoring and logging.

-###### Do monitoring and logging dashboards provide useful insights into the application performance and health?
+###### Are monitoring and logging dashboards providing useful insights into the application performance and health?

 ##### Assess optimization efforts.